 The kids didn’t take a look at the wrappers, all they want is to tear them as fast as they can to get hold of the gifts.
 So, feel free to reuse those old gift wrappers, your little ones will never know and will not mind at all.

 7. Don’t try to keep up with the Joneses.

 I like this idiom a lot!
 And I just learned about this idiom a few years ago while reading some blogs.
-And with social media nowadays, it’s very easy for us to have access to what the “Joneses” are doing and having, so, the chances of wanting to keep up with the Joneses is very high.
+And with social media nowadays, it’s very easy for us to have access to what the “Joneses” are doing and having, so, the chances of wanting to keep up with the Joneses are very high.

 Refrain from looking at social media channels if that’s what will help you to avoid keeping up with the Joneses.

 8. Make Jesus the center of your Christmas celebration.

 Tell your kids early on that Jesus is the reason for the season.
 When we focus more on Jesus during Christmas, we also tend to be less wasteful because we are no longer focused on buying a lot of things and preparing a lot of food.

 I hope that these 8 tips on how to celebrate a low-waste Christmas with small kids will be of help as you try to do your best to be less wasteful this Christmas.